znegva/znegva.github.io/_posts/2017-11-23-preparing-images-for-the-web.md

 Make sure to use `auto-orient` especially if you took your photos with an iPhone!

-__Attention:__ this overwrite your original images, so make sure you are working on copies!
+__Attention:__ this overwrites your original images, so make sure you are working on copies!

 ### macOS